This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

 Store in an airtight container in the refrigerator for up to 3 days.
-Reheat gently in a 300°F oven or in a skillet over low heat to prevent drying out.
+Reheat in a 300°F oven for about 10 minutes, or slice thin and warm in a skillet over medium-low heat.
+The microwave works but can dry the edges.

 Ways To Use Leftover Ingredients